 Drafting guidelines for global road safety up to 2030 – in preparation for the 3rd Global Ministerial Conference on Road Safety

 Last year the UN General Assembly designated Sweden as the host of the 3rd Global Ministerial Conference on Road Safety.
 The conference, February 19-20 in Stockholm 2020, marks the end of the UN Decade of Action for Road Safety 2011–2020.
-The aim is to reach global consensus on guidelines for road safety up to 2030 and help make roads safe around the world.
+The aim is to reach a global consensus on guidelines for road safety up to 2030 and help make roads safe around the world.
 It will also be the place to discuss the path, ambition and strategies ahead.
-Sweden are looking for an inclusive process.
-At the ITF Summit 2019 conference Swedish government Offices organize a Stakeholder Event as a part in preparing the 3rd Global Ministerial Conference.
+Sweden is looking for an inclusive process.
+At the ITF Summit 2019 conference, Swedish government Offices organise a Stakeholder Event as a part in preparing the 3rd Global Ministerial Conference.

 A significant change compared with ten years ago is the United Nation’s sustainability goals.
 These goals give a new structure to sustainability and have added traffic safety as one of the elements.
 As the 2030 Agenda goals are indivisible, there are possibilities to find synergies between road traffic safety and other sustainability areas.
 Illegal speeding is emitting lots of CO2.
 Unsafe traffic environment is diminishing active mobility.
-Gender imbalances can result n a car centric planning of our cities.
-The synergies need to be discussed and the new opportunities explores.
+Gender imbalances can result in a car-centric planning of our cities.
+The synergies need to be discussed and the new opportunities explored.

 This session invites speakers and attendants to discuss the potential content of the 2020 ministerial conference and – more importantly – the guidelines for the future work on road safety.
 Potential areas of discussion may be road safety issues integration with other UN’s sustainable development goals, future global collaboration for road safety and general strategies for safer roads around the world.